 Hosted by Loughborough University | October 13 & 14, 2023 | Loughborough Campus, East Midlands, UK

 In today’s complex and rapidly changing world, the integration of multiple disciplines has become essential to address complex challenges in climate, healthcare, energy, advanced technologies, to name a few.
-Our hub will bring together researchers and practitioners who are interested in exploring the synergy between systems science, design science, citizen science and data science and their potential to solve complex challenges facing our societies.
+This RSD12 hub brings together researchers and practitioners who are interested in exploring the synergy between systems science, design science, citizen science and data science and their potential to solve complex challenges facing our societies.

 We look forward to welcoming you to this exciting event and exploring the potential of synergies between these fields and beyond.